hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #﻿## Access deployed Nginx applications

-W﻿ith all Nginx applications, together with the K8s Ingress resource, being deployed to the cluster, you need set up and make sure the domain and the subdomain names, i.e., *example.com* & **.nginx.example.com*, point to the the external IP address *'10.6.115.251'* which is assigned to the *Nginx ingress controller*.
+W﻿ith three Nginx applications and the K8s Ingress resource being deployed to the cluster, you need set up and make sure the domain and the subdomain names, i.e., *example.com* & **.nginx.example.com*, point to the the external IP address *'10.6.115.251'* which is assigned to the *Nginx ingress controller*.

 Type the following commands to check this is done correctly: